 The funding is available until June 30, 2020 (project completion paperwork must be submitted by that day) or until funds last, whichever comes first.

 Visit NJ Clean Energy Website or call 866-NJSMART to learn more and get started.

 Rebates and Promotions

 New Jersey's Clean Energy Program offers many rebates for those who are buying energy-saving heating and cooling equipment and appliances for their home including gas furnaces, gas boilers, water heaters, clothes washers, refrigerators, freezers, central air conditioners and ductless mini-split A/C systems, air-to-air heat pumps and ENERGY STAR lighting.
 In some cases, a $50 rebate and free pick-up of old freezers and refrigerators in working order are available.
-To arrange for a free pick-up, call 877.270.3520.
+To arrange for a free pick-up, call 877.270.3520 or schedule your appointment online.
 Learn more about the Refrigerator/Freezer Recycling Program.
-Rebates are also available when you replace clothes washers with energy efficient washers.
+Rebates are also available when replacing clothes washers and dryers with energy efficient washers and dryers.